 - Bleeding from rectum or rectal pain.

-- This drug may cause your child to be dehydrated or have electrolyte problems.
-Rarely, this may be very bad or deadly.
-Tell the doctor right away if your child gets very dizzy, passes out, feels very tired or weak, or has a fast heartbeat, a heartbeat that does not feel normal, or seizures.
-Tell the doctor right away if your child has a headache, mood changes, confusion, muscle pain or weakness, more thirst, not hungry, dry mouth, dry eyes, very bad upset stomach or throwing up, is unable to pass urine, or has a change in the amount of urine produced.
+- This drug may cause you to be dehydrated or have electrolyte problems.
+Rarely, this may be severe or deadly.
+Tell your doctor right away if you get dizzy, pass out, feel tired or weak, or are unable to pass urine.
+Tell your doctor right away if you have a fast or abnormal heartbeat, seizures, headache, mood changes, confusion, muscle pain or weakness, more thirst, not hungry, dry mouth or eyes, severe upset stomach or throwing up, or a change in the amount of urine produced.

 - Anal irritation.